Caregiving Support and Help

 A look at family caregiving

 There are many different types of family caregiver situations.
 You may be taking care of an aging parent or a handicapped spouse.
 Or perhaps you're caring for a child with a physical or mental illness.
-But regardless of your particular circumstances, you're facing a challenging new role.
+Regardless of your particular circumstances, you're facing a challenging new role.

 New to family caregiving?